 However, Diouf’s Senegal play Colombia today in a highly decisive group game to determine Senegal’s advancement into the final sixteen of FIFA World Cup 2018.

 Dean Perretta: First and foremost Mame, what are your overall thoughts on Senegal’s performance today against Japan ?

-Mame Biriam Diouf: We didn’t show our best face on this game.
-There is disappointment because the team could do better.
-But there is also positive points because despite our performance, we find the resources not to lose.
+Mame Biram Diouf: We didn’t show our best face on this game.
+There is a disappointment because the team could do better.
+But there is also positive points because, despite our performance, we find the resources not to lose.
 The draw and the goal conceded are disappointing, but maybe this point will make the difference after the game against Colombia.

-Perretta: Senegal now face Colombia in their final FIFA World Cup 2018 group game.
+Perretta: Senegal now faces Colombia in their final FIFA World Cup 2018 group game.
 Which areas of the game do you feel Senegal have the distinct advantage against the Colombians?

 Diouf: We watched their game against Poland.
 They are very fast on the sides with (Juan) Cuadrado and James (Rodriguez).
 We’ll have to be focused not to be surprised in defense.
 (Radamel) Falcao is always a danger for any defense.

-Colombia have Falcao, Senegal have Kalidou (Koulibaly) and Salif (Sané).
+Colombia has Falcao, Senegal has Kalidou (Koulibaly) and Salif (Sané).
 But we’ll play to cause them problems because we have quality players also in our team with Sadio (Mané), M’Baye (Niang) or Ismaïla (Sarr).
 They must fear us.

 Perretta: How would you describe the atmosphere and spirit overall within Senegal’s FIFA World Cup 2018 training camp?

 Diouf: Everything’s going really well.
 Since the training camp in Senegal, we are all well.
 We had the support of all the fans in Dakar, then here too.
 It’s going well.

 In Kaluga, Russian people support us.
 It’s a pleasure.
 Our team is a real family, everyone is concerned and we are united.